Solver rewards

 - Gnosis Chain: .

-Submitted scores that are non-positive will be ignored.
-If only one solution is submitted, is set to zero.
-Formally, this corresponds to always considering the empty solution which does not settle any trades and has quality zero as part of the submitted solutions.
+Solutions with scores that are non-positive will be ignored.
+If only one solver submits solutions, is, by definition, zero.
+Formally, this corresponds to always considering the empty solution which does not settle any trades and has a score equal to zero as part of the submitted solutions.

 There is no guarantee that the per-auction rewards are greater than the gas costs of executing a transaction.
-Hence, solvers cover these costs by adjusting their reported quality.
-Of course, a solver who adjusts quality downward too aggressively is then at a disadvantage in the auction.
+Hence, solvers cover these costs by adjusting their reported score.
+Of course, a solver who adjusts their score downward too aggressively is then at a disadvantage in the auction.
 The mechanism, therefore, incentivizes the accurate estimation of gas costs.

 Additional solver costs (slippage)

-The presence of the cap on rewards , however, makes the problem more complex as it introduces a "first-price auction" logic: if the difference between the best and second-best solution is very large, then the winning solver wins more when it underreports its quality.
-However, determining the optimal amount of underreporting is very complex, and requires each solver to make strong assumptions regarding the performance of competing solvers.
+The presence of the cap on rewards , however, makes the problem more complex as it introduces a "first-price auction" logic: if the difference between the best and second-best solution is very large, then the winning solver wins more when it underreports its score.
+However, determining the optimal amount of underreporting is very complex and requires each solver to make strong assumptions regarding the performance of competing solvers.
+There are also some edge cases in which by reducing the score of a solution, solver can benefit by making the filtering steps less stringent for its opponents (see here for a discussion).

-To summarize, there is a simple strategy that guarantees positive expected profits to solvers.
-This strategy may not be optimal in uncompetitive auctions when the difference between the best and second best solution may be large.
+To summarize, truthfully revealing the (cost-adjusted) score that a solver can generate for each submitted solution is optimal if the cap is not binding, and misreporting does not affect .
+It is not necessarily optimal in uncompetitive auctions when the difference between the best and second-best solution may be large, and in some edge cases in which a solver may benefit from making the filtering step less stringent.
 However, in these cases, deriving the optimal strategy is a very complex problem.
-We conclude by noting that most CoW Protocol batches are very competitive: the cap of on rewards is binding only in about 9% of auctions.
+We conclude by noting that most CoW Protocol batches are very competitive --- the cap on rewards is binding only in about 9% of auctions --- and that a solver benefits by making the filtering steps less stringent for its opponents only in sporadic cases.

 Price estimation competition rewards (CIPs 27, 57)